Analysis | How the GOP is trying to justify its Supreme Court reversal

 Except that isn’t something Republicans were much concerned about in 2016, when they invited just such a scenario.

-“Look, the consequence of a 4-4 tie is that the judgment of the court of appeals is affirmed by an equally-divided vote,” Cruz said.
-“This has happened many times in history that there have been vacancies, sometimes on a closely-contentious case.
+“Look, the consequence of a 4-4 tie is that the judgment of the court of appeals is affirmed by an equally divided vote,” Cruz said.
+“This has happened many times in history that there have been vacancies, sometimes on a closely contentious case.
 They’ll hold it over for the next term, when the replacement justice arrives.”

 The GOP has the power to do what it wants